zce/caz/docs/create-template.md

 ### metadata

+The metadata you can use in the template files.

 - Type: `Record<string, unknown>`
-- Details: The metadata you can use in the template files.

 ```javascript
 module.exports = {